DR3AMBBQ/TASKI/README.md

 ‼️ feel free 2 int, c+h, and sit next 2 me!

 📢  draw on strawpage or sign ata, the decision is yours! ( ˶ˆᗜˆ˵ )

+errh how do u people make cool readme's !!!
+O_O